-- Choose ‘Edit’ in the Bulk Actions dropdown menu, and
+- Choose ‘Move to Trash’ in the Bulk Actions drop-down menu, and

 - Click ‘Apply’ …

-If ‘Move to Trash’ is selected in the Bulk Actions drop menu, your posts will be moved to the Trash (2).
-To return posts to the Table of Posts, click ’Undo’ (1) immediately after sending items to the trash …
+If you’ve clicked on ‘Move to Trash’ in the Bulk Actions drop menu, your posts will be moved to the Trash (2).
+Posts can be restored by clicking the ‘Undo’ link (1) immediately after being sent to the trash …

 (Posts area – Trash options)